 Managers are busy, employees are disengaged, and the current office culture is at havoc.

-In this scenario, improving employee engagement is the least likely to grow.
+In this scenario, employee engagement is the least likely to happen.

 Despite being a trend in these past decades, the level of employee engagement has barely budged.
 Only a meager 15% of workers are engaged at work, globally!